 Research & Development

-- The percentage increase in Northern Ireland (in- house) business R&D expenditure (19.3%) between 2011 and 2012 was the second highest of the 12 UK regions.
-Of the 12 UK regions, nine showed an increase in cash terms over the period.
+- The percentage increase in Northern Ireland (in- house) business R&D expenditure (5.5%) between 2012 and 2013 was the ninth highest of the 12 UK regions.
+Of the 12 UK regions, eleven showed an increase in cash terms over the period.

 R&D Survey Publications